The Bee’s Knees: The Prohibition-era classic cocktail

 In a shaker, combine 1 ounce of fresh lemon juice, ¾ ounces of honey syrup and 2 ounces of gin.
 Shake with gusto and pour, garnishing with a lemon peel.

-For the ambience:
+For the ambiance:

 Que up Cole Porter’s “Let’s Fall in Love” and pretend that Calvin Coolidge is president, bobbed hair is in fashion and someone illegally distilled your gin in their bathroom.